agua-chile/rain_prediction/README.md

 ## Acknowledgements

-Jeff Grossman
-Abhishek Gagneja
-IBM Corporation
+A special thanks to Jeff Grossman, Abhishek Gagneja, IBM Corporation, and Coursera for creating the course that I based this project on.

 ## Features